sagemath/sagewiki_to_gh-2022-10-10/days4/projects/redbull.md

   * SAGE: Because hey, if you want to rm -rf your own hard drive, go for it!
 (R. Miller)
     * CRACKER: Yes I would be happy to do rm -rf on my own server in my own jail but rm -rf is not interesting anymore, since there are passwords to steal.

-  * From the [http://www.serve.com/cmtan/buddhism/Stories/cucumber.html Cucumber Sage]: "The whole universe is pickled cucumber; a pickled cucumber is the whole universe!"
+  * From the [[http://www.serve.com/cmtan/buddhism/Stories/cucumber.html|Cucumber Sage]]: "The whole universe is pickled cucumber; a pickled cucumber is the whole universe!"
    * "A pickled cucumber is just a pickle..."
 (E. Kirkman)

-  * SAGE: Way better than saffron, [http://www.florilegium.org/files/PLANTS/saffron-msg.html since]
+  * SAGE: Way better than saffron, [[http://www.florilegium.org/files/PLANTS/saffron-msg.html|since]]
 {{{
 "If a man do but open and ransack a bag of one hundredweight or two hundredweight, as merchants do when they buy it, it will strike such an air